-Question VI.B.
-Types of Support to Grantees to Measure Outcomes and/or Impacts
+Question VI.B.: Types of Support for Evaluation

 In this question, identify the type(s) of support you provide your grantees to help them measure their outcomes and/or impacts.

 An example of cash support to grantees is a grant specifically for the costs of measuring outcomes and/or impacts.